seth586/guides/FreeNAS/wallets/zeusln.md

 # xxd -ps -u -c 1000 /path/to/admin.macaroon
 ```

 Use the hex output for your server credentials in the app.
+Use REST API port `8082` and your local ip address for your bitcoin jail.

 [ [<< Back to Extras](https://github.com/seth586/guides/blob/master/FreeNAS/extras.md) ]